 High-quality commercial photography isn’t a cost; it’s a commercial investment: therefore, use it wisely.

 For example, check out the photographs we took for Galloways Print, which show the printing process and the team at Galloways Print in action.

 We’re a full-service digital agency, and that means we can help you with commercial photography, and all the collateral to use it in.
 Get in touch today on 0161 507 2410, and we’ll help you smile for that commercial camera.

-Branding is everything.
-It’s what sets every company apart.
-All companies that become household names have something that makes them stand out… but the importance of recognition and credibility isn’t just reserved for B2C businesses!
-All B2B brands need to recognise the importance of a well considered and consistent brand identity that reflects the quality of their offer and promotes trust.
+B2B branding is everything, in part because it’s what sets every company apart.
+All companies that become household names have something that makes them stand out.
+But the importance of recognition and credibility isn’t just reserved for B2C businesses!
+All B2B brands need to recognise the importance of a well-considered and consistent brand identity that reflects the quality of their offer and promotes trust.

 What is your brand?

 A company’s brand is the first point of contact with the customer.
 As soon as your customer comes onto your website, they can be greeted by the digital equivalent of a stunning mansion foyer, or a hotel you wouldn’t be caught dead in.
 First impressions count more than anything.
 It may sound cynical to say, but we are a superficial, impatient species.
 When you walk through the front door of a shop, a hotel, a neighbour’s home, you instantly make every judgement you can.
 It’s the same with websites.
 You need to make the best first impression that you can.
 By creating a brand identity that customers can feel confident in, with a good logo and some great web design, you’ll be setting yourself apart from the crowd.